 STOP THE SPREAD OF COVID-19 and GERMS (CDC.gov/coronavirus)

-- Social distance: stay at least 6 feet (about 2 arms’ length) from other people not in your family
+- Social distance when asked: stay at least 6 feet (about 2 arms’ length) from other people not in your family

 - Cover your coughs and sneezes